-- 2. not require or ask candidates or the secondary schools to indicate the order of the candidates' college or university preferences, except under Early Decision. - a. postsecondary members can assess the students' level of interest, but not through any type of rank order or question about first choice. - 3. permit first-year candidates for fall admission to choose among offers of admission and institutionally-affiliated financial aid and scholarships until May 1 and state this deadline explicitly in their offers of admission. - a.
+- 2. not ask candidates, their schools, their counselors or others to list or rank order their college or university preferences on applications or other documents;2 - a. postsecondary members can assess their candidates' level of interest, but not by asking them to indicate a first choice or to rank order or name their other college choices; - b. students are considered "candidates" until they have officially confirmed their intention to enroll, usually by submitting an enrollment or tuition deposit, or have declined their offer of admission, or have had their offer of admission canceled. - 3. permit first-year candidates for fall admission to choose among offers of admission and institutionally-affiliated financial aid and scholarships until May 1, and state this deadline explicitly in their offers of admission, and not establish policies nor engage in practices whose effect is to manipulate commitments prior to May 1;3 - a.
 It is understood that May 1 will be viewed as the postmark and/or submission date for electronic submissions.
-When May 1 falls on a Sunday or holiday, May 2 becomes the recognized date; - b. offers of admission must clearly state whether deposits submitted by students prior to May 1 are refundable or non-refundable.
-Making a deposit refundable, however, still obligates an institution to abide by the May 1 Candidates Reply Date; - c. colleges will neither retract nor adversely alter their offers of admission and/or financial aid prior to May 1 for candidates who choose not to reply until that date, nor will they state or imply that candidates might incur such a penalty by waiting until May 1 (including time zone) to submit an enrollment deposit; - the May 1 deadline also applies to any academic major or special program to which the candidate has been offered admission.
-Examples of special programs can include, but are not limited to, honors programs, dual-enrollment master's, or professional-degree programs; - e. candidates admitted under an Early Decision program are a recognized exception to this practice. - 4. not offer exclusive incentives that provide opportunities for students applying or admitted Early Decision that are not available to students admitted under other admission options. - a.
-Examples of exclusive incentives include special dorms for ED admits, honors programs only for ED admits, full, need-based financial aid packages for ED admits only, special scholarships for ED admits only, any promise of an advantage in the admission process if student(s) convert from Regular Admission to Early Decision. - 5. work with their institutions' senior administrative offices to ensure institutionally-affiliated financial aid and scholarship offers and housing are not used to manipulate commitments prior to May 1. - a.
-While it is understood that institutions with limited housing may need to adopt a first-come, first-served policy for assigning on-campus housing, it is recommended that any enrollment or housing deposits they require to secure on-campus housing should be fully refundable if the student cancels admission by May 1.
-It is at the discretion of each institution whether to refund fees associated with applications/contracts, but deposits should be refunded.
+When May 1 falls on a Sunday or holiday, May 2 becomes the recognized date; - offers of admission must clearly state whether deposits submitted by students prior to May 1 are refundable or non-refundable.
+Making a deposit refundable, however, still obligates an institution to abide by the May 1 Candidates Reply Date; - c. colleges will neither retract nor adversely alter their offers of admission and/or financial aid prior to May 1 for candidates who choose not to reply until that date, nor will they state or imply that candidates might incur such a penalty by waiting until May 1 (including time zone) to submit an enrollment deposit; - d. the May 1 deadline also applies to any academic major or special program to which the candidate has been offered admission.
+Examples of special programs can include, but are not limited to, honors programs, dual-enrollment master's, or professional-degree programs; - e. candidates admitted under an Early Decision program are a recognized exception to this practice. - not offer exclusive incentives that provide opportunities for students applying or admitted Early Decision that are not available to students admitted under other admission options. - a.
+Examples of exclusive incentives include special dorms for ED admits, honors programs only for ED admits, full, need-based financial aid packages for ED admits only, special scholarships for ED admits only, any promise